dariusf/fable/docs.md

 Like in Markdown, double linebreaks delimit paragraphs, and single linebreaks are turned into spaces.

-Spaces between prose and other instructions are stripped, so they have to be readded if interpolation is used.
+For control, spaces between prose and other instructions are stripped, so they have to be readded if interpolation is used.

 ### Links